 For patients who know or suspect themselves to have passive-aggressive tendencies, it’s important that they come to therapy with an attitude of goodwill and openness about their habits, with a genuine desire to look at feelings they may have been holding onto for many years.
+For without honesty and a genuine willingness to question oneself there is no therapy.
 For many, passive-aggressive behaviour and the emotional energy that fuels it sits on the periphery of their awareness, and denial only helps maintain both the suppression or repression and the destructive behaviour itself.
-Some patients are so entrenched in their passive-aggression that to have it challenged or explored feels like a threat to their sense of self, and in those cases many will terminate the therapy early on, or fail to meaningfully engage at all.
-By definition, habitual suppression or repression of aggressive energy can often fuel depression, self-harm and self-starvation, substance misuse or addictions, and other complicating secondary behaviours in the long run.
+Some patients are so entrenched in their passive-aggression that to have it challenged or explored feels like a threat to their sense of self, and in those cases some will abandon therapy early, or fail to meaningfully engage at all.
+By definition, habitual suppression or repression of aggressive energy can in the long run often fuel depression, social isolation and rejection, self-harm and self-starvation, substance misuse or addictions, and other complicating secondary behaviours.

 When dealing with passive-aggressive behaviour as a discreet problem, approaches in psychotherapy are quite straightforward and involve identifying suppressed emotions, and any unfinished business from which the emotions originate, developing skills in emotional awareness, personal responsibility, clarifying the functional importance of personal boundaries, and non-violent communication skills.
 The overall project being one of helping the passive-aggressive individual become more authentic in his or her ways of relating to others.